CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 # -rw-r--r-- 1 rustdevuser rustdevuser  567 Apr  4 10:44 ssh_host_rsa_key.pub
 ```

-If we use WSL2, the same keys we will need in Windows, because the VSCode client works in windows.
+If we use WSL2, the same keys we will need in Windows because the VSCode client works in Windows.
 We will copy them.
-In `WSL2 terminal`:
+In the `WSL2 terminal`:

 ```bash
 setx.exe WSLENV "USERPROFILE/p"